Makaze/watch.nvim/README.md

 > `watch.nvim` requires Neovim 0.10+!

-`watch.nvim` is a simple plugin for live watching (i.e. continuously rerunning and check the output of) a shell command in a Neovim buffer.
+`watch.nvim` is a simple plugin for live watching (i.e. continuously rerunning and checking the output of) a shell command in a Neovim buffer.

 #### Use case: